 The Trust for Public Land, The Nature Conservancy, and Minnesota Land Trust all hold a commitment to diversity, equity, inclusion, and justice as a core value.
 Examples of that commitment include, but are not limited to, working with diverse communities to put a park, trail, or natural area within a 10-minute walk of every Twin Cities resident; programs to protect camps and nature centers that serve a diversity of Minnesota Youth; partnerships with indigenous communities to protect culturally important resources like wild rice; and to undertake shared learning around cultural practices like prescribed fire.
-Like many in the conservation community, and our country as a whole, the past year has moved us to deeper self-reflection on how we fulfil that commitment, and in what ways we fall short.
+Recognizing the conservation community's historical failings, we are committed to deeper self-reflection on how we fulfil that commitment, and in what ways we fall short.

 Protecting, restoring, and enhancing diverse and resilient habitat benefits all Minnesotans.
-It keeps our air and water clean, mitigates the impacts of climate change, conserves the biological diversity that is every Minnesotan's natural heritage, and provides the public with opportunities for recreation and spiritual fulfilment.
-In Southeast

-Minnesota, where the majority of land is privately owned, public lands provide opportunities for hunting and fishing to people without access to private lands, including members of indigenous communities who were displaced from the land and immigrant communities who have had fewer opportunities to acquire it.
+It keeps our air and water clean, mitigates the impacts of climate change, conserves the biological diversity that is every Minnesotan's natural heritage, and provides the public with opportunities for recreation and spiritual fulfillment.
+In Southeast Minnesota, where the majority of land is privately owned, public lands provide opportunities for hunting and fishing to people without access to private lands, including members of indigenous communities who were displaced from the land and immigrant communities who have had fewer opportunities to acquire it.
 Moving forward, we look forward to continuing this important work in a way that more directly, and authentically, engages diverse communities and partners in an equitable and just manner.